 The Western Flyer Returns to the Pacific Northwest

-In spring 2026, the Western Flyer will travel north along the Pacific coast, returning to the waters of the Pacific Northwest where the vessel was built and worked.
+In spring 2026 (May–June), the Western Flyer is traveling north along the Pacific coast, returning to the Pacific Northwest waters where the vessel was built, worked, and later brought back to life.

-This voyage reconnects the Western Flyer with the region where it was brought back to life—and brings hands-on ocean science programs to coastal communities across Oregon and Washington.
+This voyage reconnects the Western Flyer with a defining chapter of its history while bringing hands-on ocean science programs to coastal communities across Oregon and Washington.

 A Historic Vessel Returns North

-Built in Tacoma in 1937, the Western Flyer became famous when John Steinbeck and Ed Ricketts sailed it to the Gulf of California in 1940, later chronicled in The Log from the Sea of Cortez.
+Built in Tacoma in 1937, the Western Flyer became famous when John Steinbeck and Ed Ricketts sailed it to the Gulf of California for a 1940 marine science expedition, later chronicled in The Log from the Sea of Cortez.

 After decades of fishing, two sinkings, and a meticulous restoration led by the Port Townsend Shipwrights Co-op, the vessel now serves as a platform for ocean science research and education.